amaloy/ampub/README.md

 }

 func (p *examplePublisher) Publish(ctx context.Context, topic string, key string, data []byte) error {
-	log.Printf("topic=%s key=%s data=%s", topic, key, string(data))
+	// It's up to your implementation what to do with the values log.Printf("topic=%s key=%s data=%s", topic, key, string(data))
 	return nil
 }
 ```

+# HTTP API
+`POST /apiv1/topics/{T}` - Post the bytes in the request body to topic T.

+`POST /apiv1/topics/{T}/key/{K}`  - Post the bytes in the request body to topic T given key K. A key is a common attribute in message systems and so it provided as an option.

 # Environment Variables
 * `AMPUB_ADDR` - The address to listen on, e.g. `0.0.0.0:4567`, default is `:8000`